drbfraser/Baytree-MentorSupportTool/README.md

 ### Run Locally

-- To run the entire application: `docker-compose up`
+- To run the entire application: `docker compose up`
-- To run only the backend + database: `docker-compose up server`
+- To run only the backend + database: `docker compose up server`
-- If new backend packages have been installed, run `docker-compose build` prior to running the `up` commands above
+- If new backend packages have been installed, run `docker compose build` prior to running the `up` commands above
 - If new frontend packages have been installed, run the following prior to running the `up` commands above:

 ```
-docker-compose run --rm frontend npm install
+docker compose run --rm frontend npm install
-docker-compose run --rm admin-frontend npm install
+docker compose run --rm admin-frontend npm install
 ```

 ### Commands Inside Container